karolkozer/planby/README.md

 ## License

-Distributed under the MIT License.
-See `LICENSE` for more information.
+Custom License - All Rights Reserved.
+[See `LICENSE` for more information](https://planby.app/docs/planby-pro-license.pdf).

 ## Contact